Elle a les yeux revolver...

-Song information
+Lyrics and music

 Written by Marc Lavoine and composed by Fabrice Aboulker, the song deals with a woman described in the lyrics as a femme fatale.
 The song is characterized by "a few notes of Far East color, violins that slightly give rhythm to the song, [and] a warm and sensual voice".

+Chart performance

+In France, "Elle a les yeux revolver..." entered the SNEP singles chart at number 48 on 18 May 1985, then climbed and reached number four on 13 and 27 July.
+It remained for 13 weeks in the top ten and totaled 25 weeks in the top 50.

+Versions

-The song was performed in a live version at the Olympia (Paris) and included on the 2003 Olympia Deuxmilletrois album.
+"Elle a les yeux revolver..." was performed in a live version at the Olympia (Paris) and included on the 2003 Olympia Deuxmilletrois album.
 The song also appears on Lavoine's compilations 85-95, Les Solos de Marc and La Collection de Marc.
 The singer re-recorded his song in a new version, more acoustic, on his 2001 studio album Marc Lavoine on which it is featured as a hidden track.

-In France, the single entered the SNEP singles chart at #48 on May 18, 1985, then climbed quickly and finally hit #4 on July 13 and 27.
-It remained for 13 weeks in the top ten and totaled 25 weeks in the top 50.

 "Elle a les yeux revolver..." was notably covered in 1998 by British a cappella vocal group The Flying Pickets on its cover album Vox Pop, on which it features as third track.
 This 3:40 version was just entitled "Les Yeux revolver".
 The song was translated in Dutch by Bart Herman in the song ‘ogen van lood’.
 The song was also covered in 2003 by A La Recherche De La Nouvelle Star on its album 1ers Tubes.